ArtUshak/BookingBot/README.md

 Telegram bot for booking auditorium

-See `help.txt` for information about commands (it's in russian, not trasnslated into english yet).
+See `help.txt` for information about commands (it is in russian, not trasnslated into english yet).

 You can also see documentation in python code.